hibiscus tea and menopause

 4. Drink it plain if you like the tartness.
 Otherwise, sweeten with some raw honey.

-5. You can also squeeze some fresh lemon, or mint leaves and cinnamon to change up the flavor.
+5. You can also squeeze some fresh lemon or orange juice for a mild citrus flavor.

 NOTE: you can find hibiscus tea (usually in tea bags) in many health stores.
-You can also get this organic hibiscus online from Frontier Co-Op, which specializes in bulk herbs (they’re available on Amazon).
+My favorite way to make it is with this loose leaf hibiscus from Worldwide Botanicals (sold on Amazon).
+It’s the best-tasting hibiscus I’ve had!

 Does hibiscus tea lower estrogen levels?